bsmith89/midas2-wiki/MIDAS-2.0.md

 ## Pangenome Profiling

 Similar with the single-sample SNPs module, only abundant species in the restricted species profile would be used to build the sample-specific pangenome database.
-For each species, the hierarchical compute for each chunk of genes is: (1) For each gene, compute reads alignment based metrics, e.g. `aligned_reads`, `mapped_reads`, etc; (2) For all the pan-genes, compute the average vertical coverage of the 15 universal SCGs; (3) For each gene, infer the `copy number` normalized to the SGCs coverage, and quantify the pan-gene presence/absence.
+For each species, the hierarchical compuation for each chunk of genes is: (1) For each gene, compute reads alignment based metrics, e.g. `aligned_reads`, `mapped_reads`, etc; (2) For all the pan-genes, compute the average vertical coverage of the 15 universal SCGs; (3) For each gene, infer the `copy number` normalized to the SGCs coverage, and quantify the pan-gene presence/absence.

-### Example command
+### Sample command

    ```
    midas2 run_genes --sample_name ${sample_name} -1 ${R1} -2 ${R2} \